fuzzymfx/fuzzymfx.github.io/content/posts/nicedear.md

 Similarly, the hash is used to select choices for other features, such as `Facial-hair` and `Head`.

-Here's an example of a feature object, `a suspicious face`, from the theme `open-peeps`:
+Here's an example of a feature object, `a suspicious face`, from the theme `open-peeps`, when the input is `fuzzymfx`:

 <div style="display: flex; justify-content: center; align-items: center; height: 250px; width: 250px;">